gregcaporaso/microbiogeo/doc/notes/permanova.rst

 **Description:**

 This test uses three shuffled distance matrices and the BODY_SITE category to perform three negative control tests.
-Since the labels of the distance matrices are shuffled, we don’t expect to see significant differences any more on this category.
+Since the labels of the distance matrices are shuffled, we don't expect to see significant differences any more on this category.

 **Commands:** ::